ishaandey/node/README.md

 Feel free to contact Ishaan Dey at ishaan@hackcville.com with any questions about content, request permission to use material elsewhere, or just to say hi!

 ### Contributors
-Content developed by Ishaan Dey at HackCville, Spring 2020.
+Content developed by ~PC 1~, ~PC 2~, and Ishaan Dey at HackCville, Spring 2020.